 Since there is a loss of sense because of the nerve damage, it’s recommended that you have a nightly, routine check on your feet, in case you have received an injury that you didn’t feel.
 Alongside this, there are different relaxation techniques you could use, such as massage, meditation, or yoga.

 There are many things we fail to do to take care of our feet better; starting by wearing appropriate footwear.
 Exercise and healthy eating habits are other actions you can take.
 Some foot conditions can be cured by an operation.
-Check with your doctor about all the options available so that foot pain doesn’t interfere with your daily life.
+Check with your doctor about all the options available such as neuropathy therapies so that foot pain doesn’t interfere with your daily life.